 Generally, you can claim an education credit if all three of the following requirements are met:

 - You pay qualified education expenses of higher education.

 - You pay the education expenses for an eligible student.

 - The eligible student is either yourself, your spouse, or a dependent for whom you claim an exemption on your tax return.

 For more information on these credits, please check these websites--IRS Tax Information for Students and Tax Benefits for Education.

 You can print another copy of your 1098T via myWings.
-Click on the Student tab, then "Tax Information."
+Click on Student Records, Student Self-Service, FInancial Records, then Tax Information (1098T).
 Enter the tax year, the form will display.

 There are a number of places for you to go to obtain additional information.
 Please note that the staff at UNF cannot assist you in determining the amount you can claim for a tax credit.
 Your tax professional should be able to help you determine if you qualify.
 In addition, you can call the IRS for assistance.
 Their toll free number is (800) 829-1040.
 The IRS also has a number of forms and publications that will help you.
 For instructions on the 1098T visit the IRS website.